oscar-bender-stone/kamelo/src/README.md

    │   ├── color.ml: *Some colors for printing in the terminal*
    │   ├── error.ml: *Some error messages and execeptions*
    │   ├── getter.ml: *Some functions on abstract Kore file*
-   │   └── type.ml: *Type to abstract Kore file*
+   │   ├── type.ml: *Type to abstract Kore file*
+   │   └── xlib_OCaml.ml: *Extension of the OCaml standard library*
    ├── controller/
    │   ├── old.ml: *The first translation (use the option --old)*
    │   ├── prelude.ml: *To print the prelude*